A Year of Book Giving

 We at Red Rock Press believe in the gift of books all year long.
 A book is a present that lasts; its words and images can be enjoyed time and time again.
 A book lives in the mind even when it is not at hand.
 And a gift book reminds its recipient of its giver even when that person is far away.

 Here is a calendar of ideas about when and why you might want to give a Red Rock Press book.
-We offer it humbly, knowing that you probably have better ideas yourself, and that you likely realize that the gift of a book is welcome any time.
+We offer it humbly, for you surely realize that the gift of a book is welcome any time.

 Calendar